PALLADIUM26/DSA/README.md

-# DS
+# DSA
-In this repository the code for various Datastructures are present along with their functionalities.
+In this repository the code for various Datastructures and Algorithms are present along with their functionalities.
 C Language is used.